 The study highlights the need for organizations to develop strategies that align IS and KM goals with their overall business objectives.
 This involves creating a unified strategic plan that prioritizes both the protection of knowledge assets and the facilitation of knowledge sharing and innovation.
 Organizations should establish cross-functional teams that include IT, security, and knowledge management professionals to ensure cohesive implementation of IS and KM initiatives.
-It is also recommended that organizations invest in continuous improvement programs that regularly assess and enhance their IS and KM practices in response to evolving threats and technological advancements.
-By integrating IS and KM into their strategic planning, organizations can achieve a balance between security and agility, driving long-term success and resilience.
+It is also recommended that organizations invest in continuous improvement programs that regularly assess and enhance their IS and KM into their strategic planning, organizations can achieve a balance between security and agility, driving long-term success and resilience.